lxrdandre/Machine-learning/README.md

-# Machine-learning-
+# Machine-learning
-Machine learning projects
+You can find here everything I've learned about machine learning